What is replacement

 HVAC

-The answer to 'what is replacement' is the process of installing a new HVAC system or component to replace an older, outdated, or malfunctioning one.
-Replacement is often necessary when an existing HVAC unit has reached the end of its useful life, is no longer energy-efficient, or is unable to meet the heating and cooling needs of a home.
+The answer to 'what is replacement' is the process of installing a new HVAC system or component to replace an old, worn-out, or malfunctioning one.
+Replacement is often necessary when an existing HVAC unit has reached the end of its lifespan, typically 10-15 years for most systems, or when it can no longer efficiently heat and cool a home.
+Replacement may also be required if an HVAC component like a compressor, blower motor, or thermostat fails and can't be easily repaired.

 Step-by-Step Guide